How To Transfer A Car Title To A Family Member In California

 Fees and Exemptions for Family Title Transfers in California

-Most family transfers are tax-exempt, but you may have to pay a small title transfer fee.
+Most family transfers are exempt from use tax as long as you complete and file REG 256.
+However, you will probably have to pay a small title transfer fee.
 You can find out what you owe with the California DMV’s online fee calculator.

 Smog Certification Requirements for Family Transfers